rapid-community/RapidOS/README.md

 >[!Tip]
 >
 >If your computer meets the official system requirements for Windows 11, it's a good idea to go with Windows 11 to get the latest features and updates.
+Also, it is not recommended to install RapidOS on non-Pro versions of Windows.

 - **Windows 10 22H2 - `19045`**
 - **Windows 11 22H2 - `22621`**